Minecraft-Malware-Prevention-Alliance/blog/src/content/blog/gasauth.md

 --------------------------------------
 *By December 10, 2022*

-Attackers had started using this attack in the wild, mainly in the Hypixel Skyblock community.
+Attackers had started using this issue in the wild, mainly in the Hypixel Skyblock community.
 An update had yet to be received from Microsoft on this matter.

 --------------------------------------
 *On December 28, 2022*

-The YouTube channel No Text To Speech made a video [about the vulnerability](https://youtu.be/uHKhSFc9RqA).
+The YouTube channel No Text To Speech made a video [about the issue](https://youtu.be/uHKhSFc9RqA).

 --------------------------------------

 *On March 14th, 2023*

-As it began approaching a year since the issue first emerged and Mojang still hadn't acknowledged the issue, Gildfesh made the decision to further pressure Microsoft into fixing the vulnerability.
+As it began approaching a year since the issue first emerged and Mojang still hadn't acknowledged the issue, Gildfesh made the decision to further pressure Microsoft into fixing the issue.

 Gildfesh obtained permission from the [YouTuber LiveOverflow](https://www.youtube.com/@LiveOverflow) to demonstrate the exploit on him, as part of LiveOverflow's Hacking Minecraft series.

-The live vulnerability showcase done on LiveOverflow's account by the Nodus team can be viewed here;
+A successful attempt done on LiveOverflow's account by the Nodus team can be viewed here;
 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Uf2EPT3AGkw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 --------------------------------------
 *On April 3rd, 2023*

-LiveOverflow contacted Microsoft Security Response Center (MSRC) after seeing the extent of the vulnerability and having it used against him.
+LiveOverflow contacted Microsoft Security Response Center (MSRC) after seeing the extent of the issue and having it used against him.
 The MSRC case number is `VULN-097281` (This would later be updated to `MSRC-78760`)

 ![](https://cdn.discordapp.com/attachments/1124494549574758531/1135256570834468974/image.png)